addiks/symfony_rdm/Resources/docs/WHY.md

 domain logic.
 In such a software a change to the domain means that you also have to change parts of the that is not relevant to the domain and in reverse a change to the non-domain logic means that you also have to change domain logic.

+For small software-projects this might be doable, but for bigger projects things will become hard to maintain very fast.
+And even if it's a small project now, you never know if your small project evolves into something much bigger.
+So why not just do it right from the beginning and use a dedicated domain-layer?

 ### A non-rich or anemic domain model

 ### The command pattern

+### Manually setting services on entities when loading them (f.e.: in repositories)